mimiframework/Mimi.jl/docs/src/tutorials/tutorial_1.md

 cd("directory")
 ```

-Next, clone the existing FUND repository from Github and enter the new repository.
+Next, clone the FUND repository from Github, enter the repository, and checkout the `next` branch which holds the Julia version of FUND.
 ```
 git clone https://github.com/fund-model/fund.git
 cd("fund")
+git checkout next
 ```

 You have now successfully downloaded FUND to your local machine.